-Plugin installation can be performed in the website admin section - Extensions – Add more.
+You can install the plugin in the website admin section – Extensions » Add more.
 Firstly you need to type W3 Total Cache in the search box and press Enter.
 After the plugin is installed and activated, the main menu in the admin section will display a Performance button.

 We will explain in more details what exactly is cached by this plugin so that you know which settings should be activated and used.
 After changing settings, we recommend that you clear the cached data and reload the page so that you see the new results.

 In a nutshell – what is caching data?

-Caching data is actually saving the information or data, generated dynamically when a user loads a page in the site.
-In this way the website user will receive this saved information instead of waiting for data generation when loading the site again.
+Caching is actually saving the information or data, generated dynamically when a user loads a page in the site.
+In this way next time the user will receive this saved information instead of waiting for data generation when loading the site again.
 Cached data saves time and resources necessary for the constant web data generation.

 What data is cached?

 W3 Total Cache caches data on multiple levels.
 The highest level is Page Cache.
 The final HTML code is saved there.
 Its generation uses results from SQL queries and execution of the website scripts.
 The next level is Object Cache.
 It caches objects such as the necessary for a webpage loading temporary data.
 The lowest level is Database Cache.
 Here SQL server database queries are cached.

 In the section Performance » General Settings first you should activate the data caching modules – Page Cache, Minify, Database Cache, Object Cache and Browser Cache.
 Select the Enable box for Page, Minify, Database, Object and Browser Cache.
 Except for Minify, select for everything else the Cache Method: Memcached and save your changes.
 For Minify select Disk.
 There is a separate settings page for every object and it is accessible from Performance menu.